 Typically, each error is accompanied by an error code offering some specifics about the incident, allowing you to determine what went wrong quickly.
 They attribute the difficulty in this situation to network connectivity challenges, which occur when your device cannot locate the trail of a network to which it is linked.

-Even though this is a critical detail, keep in mind that the mistake can occur for various reasons and at a variety of places within the operating system.
+Even though this is a critical detail, remember that the mistake can occur for various reasons and at various places within the operating system.
 As a result, it is challenging for anyone without technical experience or knowledge to resolve the problem without assistance.

 While there is no exact answer to this query, several customers found that modifying the machine’s name they were attempting to connect to something shorter fixed the problem.

-Others claim that this error was caused by corrupted registry entries, which they could resolve by correcting them.
-The error code 0x80070035 may potentially be related to the settings of your firewall or antivirus software, as these programs can restrict Internet access and block resources.
+Others claim that this error was caused by corrupted registry entries, which they could resolve by correcting.
+The error code 0x80070035 may be related to the settings of your firewall or antivirus software, as these programs can restrict Internet access and block resources.

 While there are numerous probable causes of this message issue, we have created a comprehensive list of alternative solutions to assist you.
 Please see them below.

-The Windows 10 Network Error number 0x80070035 can be caused by various factors; however, some generalized solutions can assist.
-So, to troubleshoot and solve your problem, please try the procedures listed below.
+Various factors can cause the Windows 10 Network Error number 0x80070035; however, some generalized solutions can assist.
+So, please try the procedures listed below to troubleshoot and solve your problem.

 Method 1 – Check If Your Drive Is Shared Correctly